STARXDev/flask-id-generator/README.md

 Retrieving Keys for Decryption: When decrypting a file, retrieve the corresponding key and IV from the secure storage using the file's unique identifier.

 Ensuring Security: Implement robust security measures to protect the key storage, including access controls, encryption in transit, and regular security audits.

+Deployment to Server VMs

+Preparing for Deployment

+-Ensure RSA key files are securely transferred to the server VM.

+-Set PRIVATE_KEY_PATH and PUBLIC_KEY_PATH environment variables on the server VM to point to the locations of the RSA key files.

+Server Deployment

+-Transfer the application code to the server VM.

+-Set up a Python environment and install dependencies.

+-Start the Flask application in a production-ready server like Gunicorn, uWSGI, or similar.

 Contributing